Sunvic motorised valves for domestic central heating.

 We had an actuator fail (short circuit) in the downstairs system after about 12 months, the builders sent an electrician to sort it out as the original installer was not available.
 He didn't seem to know what he was doing and all he did do was blow up the controller in the upstairs circuit.

-It would appear that this is when the damage occurred to the 1801 I sent to you.
+It would appear that this is when the damage occurred to the 1801.
 The original installer then was able to attend and trace the fault to the valve actuator downstairs.
 He didn't have a replacement but left that circuit isolated so we could have the heating on.

 He then replaced the upstairs controller and the 1801.
 5 years later I started to get problems again, the breaker started to trip, then the controller went dead, so I got a new one which lasted 2 weeks.
 I then bypassed the controller feeding the upstairs heating and water with the 1801 removed.